micaela-app/.github/profile/README.md

-  # Micaela
+  # Lebenix

   > B2B SaaS platform for nutritionists in LATAM — patient management, appointments, clinical measurements and meal
   plans.

-  ## What is Micaela?
+  ## What is Lebenix?

-  Micaela helps nutritional centers in Latin America manage their practice from a single platform:
+  Lebenix helps nutritional centers in Latin America manage their practice from a single platform:

   - **Patient management** — records, clinical history, tags and measurements
   - **Appointments** — calendar, scheduling and confirmations